Beanzsigma/Nova/README.md

 - Some desktop applications use custom UI frameworks that can make text detection more difficult
 - Multi-monitor support is currently limited and may not work reliably in every situation.
 - Nova performs best when UI elements are clearly visible and not obstructed
-- Due to response limits, Nova may face some issues regarding AI status, which may interfere with actions/responses.
+- Due to response limits, Nova may face some issues regarding AI status, which may randomly cut of actions.
 - Nova may be slow due to Python, and your internet speed/system specs play a big factor in speeds.

 ## Current limitations